noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch-integrations.md

   - CPUUtilization
   - NetworkinIn
   - NetworkOut
+- burstable metrics
+  - Baseline utilization %: (accrued credits/number of vCPUs)/60 minutes
+  - CPUCreditUsage: CPU credits spent during the measurement period.
+  - CPUCreditBalance: CPU credits that an instance has accrued.
+This balance is depleted when the CPU bursts and CPU credits are spent more quickly than they are earned.
+  - CPUSurplusCreditBalance: The number of surplus CPU credits spent to sustain CPU utilization when the - CPUCreditBalance value is zero.
+  - CPUSurplusCreditsCharged: The number of surplus CPU credits exceeding the maximum number of CPU credits that can be earned in a 24-hour period, thus attracting an additional charge.
+- common alarms
+  - when your burstable credits fall below a specific threshold.

+### detailed monitoring

-- detailed monitoring: apps running on EC2 can post metrics every minute (instead of every 5 with basic monitoring)
+- apps running on EC2 can post metrics every minute (instead of every 5 with basic monitoring)

-### enhanced networking:
+### enhanced networking

 - uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types
   - requires the cloudwatch agent to be installed